Face Lift Recovery: Typical Medications Prescribed

-When prescribed, antibiotics are extremely important to take as directed for proper blood levels and effect.
+When prescribed after face lift operation, antibiotics are extremely important to take as directed for proper blood levels and effect.
 Antibiotics may cause gastrointestinal symptoms, loose bowel movements, or yeast infections.
 Prompt notification is the key.
 Anti-emetic (nausea), analgesic (pain), a sleeping aid, and a stool softener should also be prescribed, and taken as directed.
 If you are sensitive to narcotic medication, start off slowly, with ½ or ¼ dose and work up (this class of pain medication may not only make you disoriented, lethargic and nauseated, but also constipated, and can cause you to have a difficult time urinating).

 You should never mix Tylenol™ with certain combination narcotics that already contain acetaminophen, as this may cause damage to your liver.
 If you do not want to take the prescribed pain medication for any reason, simply substitute it with Tylenol™.
 Any of the prescribed medications may cause an allergic reaction.
 If you notice swelling, redness, raised wheals over any portion of your skin notify the office.
 If you have trouble talking, breathing, have tongue and mouth swelling; consider it a medical emergency and cal 911 without delay.
 Finally, do not drink alcohol while using the prescribed medicines for at least two weeks until after face lift surgery.
 This is because there are dangerous interactions between alcohol and pain, nausea, and insomnia medication.
 Alcohol may render the antibiotic useless, worsen fluid exacerbation, and result in a dehisced incision from bumps or falls sustained while inebriated.

 Understanding the Importance of Medications After a Face Lift